MortalRide/The-TimeGuardian/README.md

 # The-TimeGuardian
 The TimeGuardian (Game)

-Developed as a University Project with Saruhan Furkan ŞENTÜRK
+This small project was developed as a University Project with Saruhan Furkan ŞENTÜRK

 The repository just includes the scripts.
 If you want to see the full game you can download from here: